Citation, DOI, disclosures and article data

 - omental inflammation

-Primary omental infraction is usually seen in the right lower quadrant.
+Primary omental infarction is usually seen in the right lower quadrant.
 Secondary omental infarction is located at the site of initial insult.
-It is usually larger than 5 cm, which helps distinguishing it from epiploic appendagitis 1.
+It is usually larger than 5 cm, which helps distinguish it from epiploic appendagitis 1.